-Section 7.1 Types of drugs we do not cover
+Section 7.1 Types of drugs we do not cover Types of alugs he do not cover

 This section tells you what kinds of prescription drugs are "excluded."
 This means Medicare does not pay for these drugs.

 If you get drugs that are excluded, you must pay for them yourself If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)